sec10/Google-Data-Analytics-Capstone-Project/README.md

 ![image](https://github.com/sec10/Google-Data-Analytics-Capstone-Project/blob/main/images/PercentofRiders.JPG)

-There are more customers than subscribers with there being 880,637 Customers and 2,937,367 Subscribers.

 <b>2.
 The frequency of the different users on each day of the week for the year 2019: </b><br />